-CHN supports reform of harmful fines and elimination of fees at the federal, and especially the state and local levels--which have become a major driver of poverty and incarceration--as well as reinstatement of Obama-era guidance on fines and fees issued by the Department of Justice's Office of Access to Justice.
-The federal government should prohibit unfair, deceptive, or abusive collection of fines and fees, and should end profiteering off the families of the incarcerated through predatory prison phone-calling rates.
+CHN supports reform of harmful fines and elimination of fees at the federal, and especially the state and local levels--which have become a major driver of poverty and incarceration--as well as strong guidance on fines and fees issued by the Department of Justice's Office of Access to Justice.
+The federal government and state governments should prohibit unfair, deceptive, or abusive collection of fines and fees.
+Federal and state governments should end profiteering, including through predatory prison phone and video-calling rates, which imposes extortionate costs on justice-involved people and their families and can jeopardize successful reentry.